-- There is a need for improved communication dissemination about the role of this social worker, their scope of practice and the referral process. - It is important to expand these services to support those that are not attached to home health. - It was discussed that the title "Caregiver Support Practitioner" was unclear.
+- There is a need for improved communication dissemination about the role of the social worker and how to make a referral to this service. - It is important to expand these services to support those that are not attached to home health. - It was discussed that the title "Caregiver Support Practitioner" was unclear.